kubernetes/enhancements/keps/sig-scheduling/5732-topology-aware-workload-scheduling/README.md

 Scheduling:

 1. Multiple PlacementGeneratePlugins

-   The beta version supports defining multiple PlacementGeneratePlugins.
-When multiple such plugins are configured, the scheduler framework runs them independently.
-It then merges their results by calculating non-empty intersections of the placements returned by the different plugins, allowing the system to easily handle complex placement requirements.
+  The scheduler framework can now configure multiple `PlacementGeneratePlugin`s.
+It runs them independently and merges their results by calculating non-empty intersections of the placements returned by the different plugins, allowing the system to handle composed placement requirements (e.g. topology plus a resource-driven generator).

 2. Early Rejection of Placements

-  To optimize the scheduling cycle, the scheduler will abort placement evaluation early if there are not enough remaining pods to satisfy a PodGroup's minCount.
+  To optimize the scheduling cycle, the scheduler aborts placement evaluation early if there are not enough remaining pods to satisfy a PodGroup's minCount.
 Previously, all pods were evaluated, which missed an opportunity for optimization.
-This capability is implemented via a new "pseudo extension point" called PlacementFeasiblePlugin (similar to PodGroupPostFilter) to break out of the pod group scheduling cycle.
+This capability is implemented via a new "pseudo extension point" called `PlacementFeasiblePlugin` (similar to PodGroupPostFilter) to break out of the pod group scheduling cycle.

-  More details on this optimization can be found in [KEP-4671: Workload API](https://kep.k8s.io/4671).
+  More details on this optimization can be found in [KEP-4671](https://kep.k8s.io/4671).

 3. Limit on the Number of Checked Placements

   To ensure high pod throughput, especially in large clusters, the beta version introduces a limit on the number of scored placements, similar to how the scheduler limits the number of scored nodes in non-TAS scenarios.
-This limit is controlled via a new scheduler parameter PercentageOfPlacementsToScore.
+This limit is controlled via a new scheduler parameter `PercentageOfPlacementsToScore`.

-  By default, an adaptive limit will be applied based on the total number of nodes to evaluate across all generated placements.
+  By default, an adaptive limit is applied based on the total number of nodes to evaluate across all generated placements.
 The limit interpolates from 100% for very small clusters to 10% for clusters with 5000 nodes, with a hard lower bound of 5%.